FireSquid6/senior-thesis/outline.md

 - Digital Divide
   - Poorer and more rural families lack access to laptops
   - More repairability = more
 - Data on consumers who just buy new stuff instead of fixing it
   - How long laptops/phones could last
 -

-# Second Confirmatio - Farmers
+# Second Confirmatio - Small Businesses

 -

-# Third Confirmatio - Repair shops
+# Third Confirmatio - Environment

 - Repair shops are generally better than OEM's stuff
   - Cheaper